William-Verstraeten/adalunatics/index.markdown

 **Investigating cancel culture**

 - Introduce cancel culture

 - Explain why it is relevant for metoo

 - Explain the three people we decided to study

 - Show their quotes over time and do a case study explaining whether these people simply didn't find jobs or wether their jobs were silenced. (look at the wikipedia page)

+- Add a horizontal line which shows the average number of quotes before got accused

 ----------